zognin/tp/docs/UserGuide.md

 #### 2.2.2 Ingredient Tab
-Dispays a list of all ingredients, with the following information:
+Displays a list of all ingredients, with the following information:
-* Ingredient: Name, quantity, unit
+* Ingredient: Name, Quantity, Qnit

 ![layout2](images/layout2.png)